Standards of proficiency for registered nurses

 They have been updated to take into account the changes taking place in society and health care, and the implications these changes have for registered nurses.

-There are now seven platforms within the new standards of proficiency for registered nurses which are important to understand because they:
+The standards are now grouped under seven platforms, which are important to understand because they:

 - Being an accountable professional